 You can find empty commits as the =Z visibility set set and clean

 reposurgeon manual page for usage details.

-/cvs2svn/ list will show you all remaining
+cvs2svn list command will show you all remaining

 cvs2svn artifacts.
 Some can be deleted; a clue to look